Maximillian30/alx-system-engineering-devops/0x01-shell_permissions/README.md

-write a script that prints the effective user name of the current user
+create a script that switches the current user to betty